jonathanye29/unit4_project/README.md

 # Criteria A: Planning

 ## Problem Definition
-As a student at my school (School X), I have noticed that there is no dedicated social network for book enthusiasts for my school community.
-My friends and I have expressed a desire for a platform where we can connect with other students who share our love of books, share recommendations, and discuss our favorite books (see <a href="https://github.com/jonathanye29/unit4_project#evidence-of-consultation">Evidence of Consultation</a> in Appendix).
-Existing social media platforms such as Google Goodreads are great for readers to connect worldwide, however, it does not provide a focused space for book enthusiasts specifically within School X's community.
-I believe that a dedicated social network for book lovers for specifically my school community would create a great space for students to connect, provide recommendations, and have discussions.
+As a member of School X's book club, I have noticed a lack of a dedicated social network for our book club community.
+While existing platforms such as Goodreads allow readers to connect worldwide, they do not provide a focused space for book club members within our school community to connect, share book reviews and recommendations, opinions/comments, discussions, and even post about special events such as book fairs and meeting reminders.
+Through consultations with fellow book club members (see <a href="https://github.com/jonathanye29/unit4_project#evidence-of-consultation">Evidence of Consultation</a> in Appendix), it has become clear that a dedicated social network for book enthusiasts within our school community would be highly beneficial.
+Further, communication and sharing of book club events and discussions are scattered across multiple platforms such as Messenger, Facebook, and Email.
+This lack of a centralized platform makes it difficult to keep track of book club events, discussions, and announcements in one place.
+As such, there is a clear need for a dedicated social network for book club members at School X that would bring together all the necessary features in one place and provide a seamless experience for our book club community to connect and engage with each other.

 ## Success Criteria
-1. The social network allows only students from School X to register with their school emails.
+1. The platform allows only students from School X to register using their school emails.
-2. Users should be able to share posts of different categories such as: Announcements, Recommendations, Questions, Discussions, and Rants.
+2. Users should be able to share posts of different categories such as: Announcements, Reminders, Book Recommendations, and Discussions.
 3. Users should be able to share book reviews.
-4. Users should be able to comment under other users posts and book reviews.
+4. Users should be able to comment under other users' posts and book reviews.
 5. Users should be able to edit or delete their posts, book reviews, or comments.
-6. The application will display all posts in a feed on the main page of the online platform.
+6. The platform will allow the user to select what kind of posts they would like to view.

 ## Design Statement
-I aim to design and develop a social network website specifically for my school.
-It is a platform that will allow readers to discuss, share, and review different books and topics.
+I will design and develop a website for my school’s book club.
+This website will be developed using Python, HTML, CSS, SQLite, and the Flask framework.
 It will take approximately 3 weeks to develop and will be evaluated based on the given criteria.

 ## Rationale for Proposed Solution
 I will develop this social network website using Python, HTML, CSS, SQLite, and Flask.
 I decided to use Python because it is the most popular and widely used programming language and it is also among the fastest-growing programming languages in the tech industry [4].
 As a result of its widespread use, the program is easier for many developers to understand than languages like C or Javascript.
 This will benefit the social network being programmed in Python because it will make it simple for upcoming programmers to comprehend the code and further advance its development.
 Flask, a lightweight web framework, is often used with Python to build scalable and customizable web applications [5].
 Flask is typically used for developing small to medium sized web applications, which is a great fit for the social network I am developing for my school.
 [5].